close up of coarse timothy hay

 Description:

-This batch has long stems and a mixture of golden yellow and green in color.
-There is a bit less leaf content than previous batches, but seed heads are present!
+This batch contains long stems that are a mixture of golden yellow and green in color.
+There is a bit less leaf content than previous batches, but seed heads are present.

 Note: Some Chenopodium Album (also known as Goosefoot or Lamb’s Quarter) is found within this batch.
 This is a harmless weed that many wild and domestic rabbits like to snack on!
 It’s closely related to quinoa and is edible and completely safe to feed your rabbit and other small pets.
 Even humans can eat this!